java-tips/spring-okteto-k8s/README.md

 **Ready?** \
 Just exec `okteto up` \
-That's it, now you can open you browser http://localhost:8080, and debugging as well.
+That's it folks, now you can open you browser http://localhost:8080, and debugging as well.

 # running...
 <p align="center">